ta/bishop/README.md

 * BISHOP_PORT - The port to connect to - use this if the server uses some non-standard port
 * BISHOP_SSL_USE - If server uses SSL encryption, default is no
 * BISHOP_SSL_VERIFY - If bishop should verify the SSL certificate, default is no
-* BISHOP_LOG_VERBOSE - Log all requests and not just errors
+* BISHOP_LOG_VERBOSE - Log all requests and not just errors, default is no

 ### Heroku